oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/4-import-visual-builder-app/import-visual-builder-app.md

-# Import a Visual Builder App quickly and easily
+# Importing a Visual Builder App quickly and easily

 ## Introduction